The arrival of a friend’s baby usually brings great excitement and anticipation of a lifetime of shared celebrations and playdates.

 While it’s common for new parents to have some ‘down days’ as they adjust to parenthood, symptoms that last for two weeks or more and impact daily functioning indicate it’s time to get help.

-How can you help your friend with postnatal depression?
+How can you help your friend with postnatal depression and anxiety?

 Encourage your friend to talk about it